byungjinmoon/Feedback-Delay-Network-FDN-/README.md

 * RT 60 : Time required for 60dB reduction of direct sound reflections
 * Reverberation time ∝"Room size"
 * Reverberation time ∝"1/Absorption"
+### Comb filter

+Comb filter is the basic building block for digital audio effects and the basic filter for feedback delay newtork.
+There are two types, Feedforward and Feedback, but the feedback type is used for FDN.

+* A difference equation describing the feedback comb filter can be written as **𝑦(𝑛)=𝑥(𝑛−𝜏)+𝑔∗𝑦(𝑛−𝜏)**
+* The feedback comb filter is a special case of an Infinite Impulse Response (IIR) ("recursive'') digital filter, since there is feedback from the delayed output to the input

 ### Feedback Delay Network (FDN)